 As an example, the complexity and uncertainty of European laws have increased in recent years.
 In Europe, a new unitary patent system was launched on June 1, 2023, which significantly impacted European patents, including those granted before the introduction of such a system.
 Under the unitary patent system, European applications now have the option, upon grant of a patent, of becoming a Unitary Patent which are subject to the jurisdiction of the Unitary Patent Court (UPC).
 As the UPC is a new court system, there is no precedent for the court, increasing the uncertainty of litigation.
 Patents granted before the implementation of the UPC have the option of opting out of the jurisdiction of the UPC and remaining as national patents in the UPC countries.
-Patents that remain under the jurisdiction of the UPC.
+Patents that remain under the jurisdiction of the UPC will be potentially vulnerable to a single UPC-based revocation challenge that, if successful, could invalidate the patent in all countries who are signatories to the UPC.
 We cannot predict with certainty the long-term effects of any potential changes.